As we have seen, virtual reality includes in fact, all the technologies plunging a user into an artificial environment, whatever the meaning involved.

 The Development of Virtual Reality over the Decades

-The story of 7-step RV: From science fiction to your living room
+The story of 7-step VR: From science fiction to your living room

-The history of VR: 1957, the Sensorama is the first VR helmet concept
+The history of VR: 1957, the Sensorama is the first VR headset concept

 In 1957, filmmaker Morton Heilig invented the machine designed to immerse users in an imaginary world.
 Its purpose is to allow viewers to absorb themselves in movies by misleading their meaning, to give a new dimension to the cinematic experience.
 He imagines the Sensorama as a machine capable of simulating odors, producing stereo sound, vibrations, and even atmospheric effects like the wind in the hair.

-The history of RV: 1968, the Damocles sword is the first functional VR helmet
+The history of VR: 1968, the Damocles Sword is the first functional VR headset

-The history of RV: 1970, the Super Cockpit is the first VR flight simulator
+The history of VR: 1970, the Super Cockpit is the first VR flight simulator

 The Story of VR: 1978, Aspen Movie Map is the ancestor of Google Earth VR

-The history of RV: 1991, the Sega VR is the first VR headset dedicated to gaming
+The history of VR: 1991, the Sega VR is the first VR headset dedicated to gaming

 The history of VR: 2010, Oculus begins the democratization of virtual reality